harilvfs/carch/docs/overview.md

 - **Fonts**: *Downloads and installs a variety of Nerd Fonts for improved readability and aesthetics in terminal applications.*
 - **Grub**: *GRUB (GNU GRand Unified Bootloader) is a bootloader that lets you choose and load operating systems or kernels on startup.
 The script offers various themes and applies necessary GRUB configurations.
 Credit to chrisTitusTech/Top-5-Bootloader-Themes for the themes and script assistance.*
 - **LTS-Kernel**: *This script installs the LTS kernel for Arch-based distros only (not for Fedora or openSUSE).*
+- **Nitch**: *An incredibly fast system fetch written in Nim.
+Uses a maintained fork since the original repo (ssleert/nitch) is deprecated.*
 - **Sddm**: *SDDM (Simple Desktop Display Manager) is a modern, Qt-based graphical login manager.
 The script installs a Catppuccin-based theme for SDDM from the Catppuccin community.*
 - **Wifi-Blockage**: *Fixes wireless hard blocks caused by shitty platform drivers (Dell, HP, Lenovo IdeaPad, Acer, Asus).
 Identifies, removes, and blacklists the offending module, then unblocks and restores wireless connectivity.*